 Additionally, all calories count when it comes to weight loss, so be mindful of how much cereal you're eating and its calorie content.
-One cup of a popular brand of wheat bran flakes has 130 calories, 33 grams of carbs, 7 grams of fiber, 7 grams of sugar, 1 gram of fat and 4 grams of protein, making it an all-around good choice.
+One cup of wheat bran flakes contains 120 calories, according to the USDA.

-Getting more fiber in your diet is a simple tool that is as effective at helping with weight loss as the low-fat American Heart Association diet, according to a 2015 study published in the Annals of Internal Medicine.
-Volunteers in this study -- which included obese people with high blood pressure, high blood sugar and high cholesterol -- were asked to follow the AHA diet or simply eat 30 or more grams of fiber a day.
+Getting more fiber in your diet is a simple tool that is as effective at helping with weight loss as the low-fat American Heart Association diet, according to a February 2015 study published in the Annals of Internal Medicine.
+Volunteers in this study —which included people with obesity, high blood pressure, high blood sugar and high cholesterol — were asked to follow the AHA diet or simply eat 30 or more grams of fiber a day.

 As a high-fiber food, a bowl of wheat bran flakes in the morning can give you a great start to getting more fiber each day.
 A couple of ways that fiber in food may help with weight loss is by adding bulk, so you feel full faster, and by delaying how fast your stomach empties, keeping you feeling full longer.
-One serving of wheat bran cereal meets almost 25 percent of your daily fiber needs.
+One of the wheat bran benefits is fiber — one serving of wheat bran cereal provides five grams of fiber, according to the USDA.

 Dressing Up Your Cereal

 To keep calories under control when you're trying to lose weight, pay attention to what type of milk you add to your cereal.
-Nonfat milk, with 80 calories a cup, makes a better choice than whole milk, which has 150 calories a cup.
-If you can't tolerate cow's milk, almond milk makes a low-cal choice, with 90 calories per cup.
+Nonfat milk, with 91 calories a cup, makes a better choice than whole milk, which has 149 calories a cup.
+If you can't tolerate cow's milk, unsweetened almond milk makes a low-cal choice, with 39 calories per cup.